Ramsi-K/free-genai-bootcamp-2025/projects/hangul-writing/README.md

 ## Project Structure

-- `docker-compose.yaml`: Configuration for Docker Compose to set up the application.
+- `docker-compose.yml`: Configuration for Docker Compose to set up the application.
 - `Dockerfile`: Instructions to build the Docker image.
-- `README.md`: Project documentation.
+- `server.py`: Flask server for handling web requests and AI processing.
+- `simple_llava_handwriting.py`: Script for handwriting comparison using the LLaVA model.
+- `generate_sentence.py`: Script for generating Korean sentences using Ollama.
+- `templates/`: Contains HTML templates for the web interface.
+- `llava_output/`: Directory for temporary image storage.

 ## Usage

-1. **Enter a Korean Word**: Type a Korean word in the input field and click "Generate Practice"
+1. **Enter a Word**: Type a word in the input field (English or Korean) and click "Generate Sentence"
-2. **View Generated Sentence**: A simple sentence using your word will be displayed
+2. **View Generated Sentence**: A simple sentence using your word will be displayed (generated by Ollama)
 3. **Select Font Style**: Choose a Korean calligraphy font to display the reference text
 4. **Practice Writing**: Copy the sentence on paper, trying to match the calligraphy style
 5. **Capture Your Writing**: Click "Open Webcam to Capture" and take a photo of your handwritten sentence
-6. **Receive Feedback**: The AI will compare your handwriting to the reference and provide feedback
+6. **Receive Feedback**: The AI will compare your handwriting to the reference and provide feedback with sass!

 ## System Architecture

 - **Frontend**: HTML + JavaScript for user interface
 - **Server**: Flask server to handle API requests
 - **Sentence Generation**: Uses `generate_sentence.py` with LLaMA 3.2 Korean via Ollama
-- **Handwriting Comparison**: Uses `compare_with_llava.py` to invoke LLaVA with the reference and user images
-- **Image Processing**: Uses LLaVA-CLI-with-multiple-images for concatenating and analyzing images
+- **Handwriting Analysis**:
+  - Uses LLaVA model via HuggingFace Inference API to analyze handwriting
+  - Images are uploaded to ImgBB for LLaVA to access via URL
+  - Raw feedback from LLaVA is sent to Ollama for transformation into a sassy "Korean ahjumma" style response
+- **Dual AI Approach**:
+  - LLaVA (vision-language model) for handwriting analysis
+  - Local Ollama model for sentence generation and sassy feedback transformation

 ## Troubleshooting